 One Flew over the Traffic Light (w/title)

-Drawing the battle lines for a consumer fightback, this documentary feature film exposes ninety years of defective traffic policy and offers a blueprint for change based on a trust in human nature rather than an obsession with controlling it.
+Drawing the battle lines for a fightback against authority, the film identifies a hundred years of defective traffic policy as the culprit, and offers a blueprint for change based on a trust in human nature rather than an obsession with controlling it.

-It will show that conventional traffic control is anathema to good road-user relationships, and that roads are safer, more efficient and more fun when we are free to act sociably on roads designed for equality.
+It shows that traffic control promotes aggression and corrodes road-user relationships, and that roads are safer, more efficient and more fun when we are free to act sociably on roads designed for equality.

-The film’s central event will be an entire city that has agreed to switch off its traffic lights.
-Will it work or won’t it?
-Given the right preparation, of course it will.
-The film will contrast the misery of getting from A to B under standard traffic control with the joy of getting about on a level, sociable playing-field: poverty in coercion versus poetry in motion.
+The film’s central event could be a whole city that switches off its traffic lights, contrasting BEFORE – the misery of getting from A to B under traffic control – with after – the joy of getting about on a sociable playing-field: poetry in motion versus the poverty of coercion.

 One Flew over the Traffic Light will feature a colourful range of road-users, from cab drivers to celebrities.
 On board if required are double Oscar winner, Jeremy Irons, and an Oscar-winning co-producer.